obriencj/obriencj.github.io/source/_posts/2014-03-24-weather-and-backtracking.md

 ---

 Spring should be arriving any moment now, and indeed there are hints of warmth and green coming soon.
-Those glipses of a happy future are punctuated with an almost spiteful enthusiasm by incredibly gross weather.
+Those glimpses of a happy future are punctuated with an almost spiteful enthusiasm by incredibly gross weather.
 "Gross" is definitely the right word for it.
 The temperature will drop 30 degrees (F) overnight, and a harsh gusting wind will